What it’s like to go on a Northern Europe Viking Vacation

 Miha and I worked with Viking Cruises to plan a northern European vacation of Scandinavia, which would start by getting on the ship in northern Germany.
 We decided to plan a couple of extended side excursions at the beginning and end of our cruise in order to maximize the vacation.

-Miha and I met up in Berlin, a city that is both modern and historic—it’s a place with dramatic contrasts that beckon people from around the globe for its hip and vibrant art, architecture and food scenes, exciting night life, and, tours through its illustrious past.
+Miha and I met up in Berlin, a city that is both modern and historic—it’s a place with dramatic contrasts that beckon people from around the globe for its hip and vibrant art, architecture, food scene, exciting night life, and, tours through its illustrious past.